TRACE: Learning to Compute on Circuit Graphs

-Computational graphs provide a fundamental abstraction for modeling computation.
-As directed graphs of nodes representing operations and variables, they capture the flow of computation and are crucial in domains ranging from control data flow graphs (CDFGs) in software engineering to electronic circuits in hardware design.
-Accurately modeling the computational behavior of these graphs is therefore a critical enabler for high-impact applications, including performance prediction~\citep{chen2024large, xie2022placement, zhang2020grannite, mendis2019ithemal}, verification~\citep{li2023deepsat,Selsam2018LearningAS,zhang2021simulate}, and optimization~\citep{zuo2023mul,Mirhoseini2021AGP}.
+Circuit graphs provide a fundamental abstraction for modeling computation.
+As directed graphs of nodes representing operations and variables, they capture the flow of computation and are crucial in various circuit modalities.
+Accurately modeling the computational behavior of circuit graphs is therefore a critical enabler for high-impact applications, including performance prediction~\cite{chen2024large, xie2022placement, zhang2020grannite, mendis2019ithemal}, verification~\cite{li2023deepsat,Selsam2018LearningAS,zhang2021simulate}, and optimization~\cite{zuo2023mul,Mirhoseini2021AGP}.

 This need for functional modeling has driven recent work in graph representation learning, with approaches largely divided into two families: message passing neural networks (MPNNs) and Graph Transformers.
-These models have been increasingly applied to capture the functionality of diverse computational graph modalities, with a significant body of work focusing on the particularly challenging domain of hardware design, including Register Transfer Level (RTL) graphs~\citep{fang2025circuitencoder,fang2025circuitfusion}, And-Inverter Graphs (AIGs)~\citep{shi2023deepgate2,shi2024deepgate3,zheng2025deepgate4,khan2025deepseq2,wu2025MGVGA,wang2024fgnn2,PolarGate}, and post-mapping (PM) netlists~\citep{shi2025deepcell}.
-MPNNs provide a general framework~\citep{gilmer2017neural} based on a paradigm of aggregating and updating node features:
+These models have been increasingly applied to capture the functionality of diverse computational graph modalities, with a significant body of work focusing on the particularly challenging domain of hardware design, including Register Transfer Level (RTL) graphs~\cite{fang2025circuitencoder,fang2025circuitfusion}, And-Inverter Graphs (AIGs)~\cite{shi2023deepgate2,shi2024deepgate3,zheng2025deepgate4,khan2025deepseq2,wu2025MGVGA,wang2024fgnn2,PolarGate}, and post-mapping (PM) netlists~\cite{shi2025deepcell}.
+MPNNs provide a general framework~\cite{gilmer2017neural} based on a paradigm of aggregating and updating node features:

 where $\square$ denotes a permutation-invariant aggregator (\eg, sum, mean, max) and the update function $\gamma$ and message function $\varphi$ are differentiable functions.
-In contrast, Transformer-based methods either flatten the graph into a sequence for global self-attention~\citep{fang2025circuitencoder,fang2025circuitfusion}, or incorporate graph structure via attention masks~\citep{shi2024deepgate3,zheng2025deepgate4,fang2025nettag}.
+In contrast, Transformer-based methods either flatten the graph into a sequence for global self-attention~\cite{fang2025circuitencoder,fang2025circuitfusion}, or incorporate graph structure via attention masks~\cite{shi2024deepgate3,zheng2025deepgate4,fang2025nettag}.

-Despite their success on general graph domains, we argue that these architectures are fundamentally ill-suited for computation due to a \textbf{fundamental mismatch} between their properties and the nature of computational graphs (as shown in Fig.~\ref{fig:ours_mpnn}):
+Despite their success on general graph domains, we argue that these architectures are ill-suited for computation due to a \textbf{fundamental mismatch} between their properties and the nature of computation process in circuit graphs (as shown in Fig.~\ref{fig:ours_mpnn}):

 \begin{enumerate}

 \item \textbf{MPNNs Fail to Model Input Interactions:} The core architectural flaw of MPNNs is that their message functions model interactions between an operator and only a single input at a time.
 These independent messages are then combined by a permutation-invariant aggregator.
 This two-stage process makes it architecturally impossible to capture the intricate, operator-specific relationships between multiple inputs and, as a direct consequence, to model position-aware operators like the MUX (multiplexer), where input order is critical (i.e., $\texttt{MUX(S, A, B)} \neq \texttt{MUX(A, S, B)}$).